 Christian received his doctorate in philosophy in 2013.
 His dissertation is concerned with post-foundational critical philosophy and a post-foundational account of democracy.
 In his PhD-thesis he brings together two normative political theoretical traditions that are generally conceived as mutually exclusive: deliberative democracy (Habermas, Benhabib, Bohman) and radical and plural democracy (Laclau and Mouffe, Rancière, Abensour).
 On the basis of the political and social differences that can be found in the works of Hegel, Schmitt, Ricoeur, Lefort and Rancière, he shows how these traditions should be conceived as complementary, as the institutional and extra-institutional elements of democratic politics are two sides of the coin that stands for any progressive concept of democracy, as he argues.

-Christian’s areas of expertise are: Hegel’s practical philosophy, 20th and 21st century continental political and social thought, deliberative and radical democracy, the methodology of the humanities and the social sciences, post-structuralism, neo- and post-Marxist thought, and Critical Theory.
-His main research interests and aspirations are towards the writings of Spinoza, Hegel, Althusser, and the new-materialisms that can be found in the writings of Deleuze, Stengers, Haraway, Barad.
+Christian’s areas of philosophical expertise are: Hegel’s practical philosophy, 20th and 21st century continental political and social thought, deliberative and radical democracy, the methodology of the humanities and the social sciences, post-structuralism, neo- and post-Marxist thought, and Critical Theory.

-Besides his interests in philosophy and teaching, Christian is a big fan of quality tv-series, Basketball, computer games, and music, in particular 19th and 20th century classical music, microtonal/xenharmonic music and Fusion Jazz.
+Besides his interests in philosophy and teaching, Christian is a big fan of spending time with his son and wife, watching quality tv-series, playing basketball, and listening to music, in particular 19th and 20th century classical music and fusion jazz.